Blood Family Isn’t Always Healthy Family

 Or maybe, you are still in denial and don’t want to accept responsibility for your actions.
 That’s fine if that’s who you choose to be.
 Just don’t expect the rest of us to want to be around that kind of behavior.

-It’s unacceptable behavior if you want to be in my life, especially if you can’t even acknowledge it and apologize.
+It’s unacceptable behavior if you want to be in my life, especially if you can’t acknowledge it and apologize.
 And if you don’t want to be in my life?
 Perfect, I don’t need anyone here who doesn’t want to be here.
 I love my life.
 Every part of it.
 I’m building something beautiful.
 I’m living my dreams and it is my hope that all people can achieve the level of happiness and beauty that I have found.

 So I’ll keep cutting ties with blood family as necessary.
 True family isn’t always blood.
 It’s those who respect you, love you, and want to grow with you.
 It’s people who can have the hard conversations, and keep things calm and rational.
 It’s those who don’t always claim to be victims or believe they’re getting accused over a simple question or statement.